Aerospace, automotive, energy, IT and telecommunications; a degree in electrical and electronic engineering prepares you for it all...

-While the UK no longer leads in manufacturing, many global electronics organisations maintain research and development facilities within the UK and Europe.
+Many global electronics organisations maintain research and development facilities within the UK and Europe.
 Engineers normally based in the UK can be posted overseas to work on projects, and willingness to travel is therefore important.

 Electrical and electronic engineers are highly employable in a wide range of areas beyond engineering such as IT, finance and management.
-Skills such as numeracy, problem-solving and IT, developed on electrical and electronic degree courses, are essential to many employers.

 A possible course of action for some graduates is to pursue further study in a specialist field or in research.
-Courses include an MSc or PhD, in areas such as internet engineering, nanotechnology, wireless and optical communications and telecommunications.
-A major source of funding for postgraduate studies in engineering is the Engineering and Physical Sciences Research Council (EPSRC) .
+Courses include an MSc or PhD in areas such as internet engineering, nanotechnology, wireless and optical communications and telecommunications.
+A major source of funding for postgraduate studies in engineering is the Engineering and Physical Sciences Research Council (EPSRC).